wacncontent/CustomizeTool/output/articles/sql-database/sql-database-migrate-visualstudio-ssdt.md

 With this option:

  - SQL Server Data Tools for Visual Studio ("SSDT") is first used to create a database project from the source database.
- - The project’s target platform is then set to Azure SQL Database V12 and the project is built to identify all compatibility issues.
+ - The project's target platform is then set to Azure SQL Database V12 and the project is built to identify all compatibility issues.
  - Once the project builds successfully, the schema is published back to a copy of the source database (do not overwrite the source database).
  - The data compare feature in SSDT is then used to compare the source database to the newly created Azure SQL compatible database and then update the new database with data from the source database.
  - The updated database is then deployed to Azure using SSMS, either directly or by exporting and then importing a BACPAC file.